 Better still, there are some clear typical system wiring diagrams in the Sunvic catalogue - for convenience, the low resolution version is available here: electrical wiring diagrams are on page 17 and typical plumbing circuits on page 12.
 The zoom feature of Acrobat can be used as required.
 The extra wires needed by the older Minival systems are clearly shown - these need a separate motor-off command from the programmer (white wire) and they also have an earth connection.

-With the more modern Sunvic valve actuators, types SZM 1801 (two-port) and SDM 1901(three-port) the crucial parameter is the DC voltage across the internal relay coil(s).
+In summary: within Sunvic valve actuators, types SZM 1801 (two-port) and SDM 1901(three-port) the critical parameter is the DC voltage across the internal relay coil(s).
 If this is too low, intermittent unreliable operation of heating circuits will occur and may erroneously be blamed on other system components.
+Also, if the circuit boards become even very slightly damp high voltage will track through the pcb and destroy low voltage components, or (in the case of an 1801 actuator examined in March 2014) cause the motor to operate whenever power was applied to the brown wire!

 home page for Sunvic valves